Albert Lopez

 Welcome to the Code Enforcement Web page.
 We work with our unincorporated communities to protect residents' quality of life, tenant's rights to safe and habitable housing, to keep neighborhoods clean and safe, free of blight and nuisance and to protect property values by enforcing land use regulations.

-The Code Enforcement Division enforces the following ordinances in the Unincorporated Areas of Alameda County:
+The Code Enforcement Division primarily enforces the following ordinances in the Unincorporated Areas of Alameda County:

 Code Enforcement Program